etav22/starter/README.md

 git push -u origin master
 ```

-Follow the prompt and then you can get started by running the following commands:
+You can then install the project with the following command:

 ```bash
 make install